gpufit/Gpuspline/docs/bindings.rst

 External bindings
 =================

-This sections describes the spline_analysis bindings to other programming languages.
+This sections describes the Gpuspline bindings to other programming languages.
 The bindings (to Python, Matlab or Java) aim to emulate the :ref:`c-interface` as closely as possible.

 Python